Dark matter as the source of neutrino mass: theory overview and experimental prospects

 \subsection{Dark inverse seesaw}

-We now turn to the DM phenomenology within the dark inverse-seesaw setup of Sec.~\ref{sec:dark-inverse-seesaw}.
+We now turn to the scalar dark-matter phenomenology within the dark inverse-seesaw mechanism of Sec.~\ref{sec:dark-inverse-seesaw}.
 As seen in Fig.~\ref{fig:scoto-loop} the dark loop involves a hidden DM sector containing dark singlet fermions and scalars, $F$ and $\xi$.
-In addition to ensuring radiative generation of neutrino masses, the dark-parity symmetry is responsible for the stability of the \textit{lightest scotogenic dark particle} or LSP, for which there are three options to consider: the lightest dark fermion $F$ and the real or imaginary parts of the $\xi$ scalar, $\xi_R$ or $\xi_I$.
-Here we focus on scalar DM and take, for definiteness, $\lambda_5< 0$,~so that the dark-matter particle is $\xi_R$ (for the opposite sign the dark-matter particle is $\xi_I$)~\footnote{ The case of fermionic dark matter is more restrictive, as the parameters entering in the evaluation of the relic density are directly related to those determining the neutrino masses, in contrast to scalar dark matter, for which direct DM detection involves the Higgs portal.}.
+In addition to ensuring radiative generation of neutrino masses, the dark-parity symmetry is responsible for the stability of the \textit{lightest scotogenic dark particle} or LSP, for which there are three options to consider: the lightest of the real or imaginary parts of the $\xi$ scalar, $\xi_R$ or $\xi_I$, or the dark fermion $F$.
+Here we focus on scalar DM and take, for definiteness, $\lambda_5< 0$,~so that the dark-matter particle is $\xi_R$ (for the opposite sign the dark-matter particle is $\xi_I$).

+In contrast to previous cases discussed in this section, instead of scanning the model parameter space, here we fix benchmarks in order to discuss the dark-matter phenomenology.
+Their choice is in turn motivated by the interactions determining the scalar DM annihilation properties, as discussed below.

-There are several dark-matter annihilation and co-annihilation diagrams which will contribute to the relic abundance of our assumed dark-matter particle, $\xi_R$.
-The relic $\xi_R$ DM density is mainly determined by CP-even scalar-mediated s-channel annihiliation to \sm final states~($\ell^+\ell^-$, $q\bar{q}$, $W^+W^-$, $ZZ$, $\gamma\gamma$, $hh$) as well as to $HH$ and $JJ$ final states, where $J$ denotes the majoron associated to the spontaneous spontaneous lepton number violation.
+There are several dark-matter annihilation and co-annihilation diagrams which contribute to the relic abundance of our assumed dark-matter particle, $\xi_R$.
+The relic $\xi_R$ dark-matter density is mainly determined by CP-even scalar-mediated s-channel annihilation to \sm final states~($\ell^+\ell^-$, $q\bar{q}$, $W^+W^-$, $ZZ$, $\gamma\gamma$, $hh$) as well as to $HH$ and $JJ$ final states, where $J$ denotes the majoron associated to the spontaneous spontaneous lepton number violation.
 A sub-dominant role is played by annihilation into $hh,HH$ and $JJ$ via the direct 4-scalar vertices $h^2\xi_R^2$, $H^2\xi_R^2$ and $J^2\xi_R^2$, respectively.
 There could also be additional contributions from $\xi_{R/I}$ exchange in the t-channel.